 How will you charge for your services?

-Here is some more information on your options for charging a social media client:
+Here is more information on your options for charging a social media client.

-- Hourly Rate: Since most of the economy is based on hourly wages, it’s no surprise that this is a common way for social media freelancers and consultants to set their fee schedule.
-The hourly rate is simple and convenient, however, it doesn’t lend itself well to building a team and scaling your operations – and by charging hourly, you might run into tough situations when the scope of work changes.
-Be sure to set an overall estimate if you decide to charge hourly, and define parameters for how you will track your time and address scope changes and communicate with the client if you think you’ll go over your hourly estimate for a project
+Since most of the economy is based on hourly wages, it’s no surprise that this is a common way for social media freelancers and consultants to set their fee schedules.
+The hourly rate is simple and convenient.
+However, it doesn’t lend itself well to building a team and scaling your operations – and by charging hourly, you might run into challenging situations when the scope of work changes.
+Be sure to set an overall estimate if you decide to charge hourly, define parameters for tracking your time and addressing scope changes, and communicate with the client if you think you’ll go over your hourly estimate for a project.

-- Monthly (Fixed-Fee): Many SEO and social media marketing managers prefer to charge a fixed monthly fee for their services.
-This gives a consistent and predictable income, which is beneficial for both the client and freelancer.
-Make sure you set parameters here too for what you will provide at a fixed-fee, and define how you’ll measure that – whether it’s by deliverable (e.g. blog post, social profile creation, and etc.), the actual hours it takes to complete your statement of work, or the number of hours you make available to your client.
+Many SEO and social media marketing managers prefer to charge a fixed monthly fee for their services.
+This strategy gives a consistent and predictable income, benefiting the client and the freelancer.
+Make sure you set parameters here, too, for what you will provide at a fixed fee, and define how you’ll measure that – whether it’s by deliverable (e.g., blog post, social profile creation, etc.), the actual hours it takes to complete your statement of work or the number of hours you make available to your client.

-- Retainer: A retainer is a payment made in advance for future services performed by the social media manager and has some advantages.
-Lawyers are famous for utilizing retainer fees, and many social media management consultants will charge based on a retainer fee to ensure the client is invested in utilizing them in an organized way, while reducing the risk on their end should a client experience delays, or fail to provide you with the information you need to do the job.
+A retainer is a payment made in advance for future services performed by the social media manager and has some advantages.
+Lawyers are famous for utilizing retainer fees, and many social media management consultants will charge based on a retainer fee to ensure the client invests in using them in an organized way while reducing the risk on their end should a client experience delays or fail to provide you with the information you need to do the job.

-- You can also charge on a per-project basis that you set ahead of time if it suits you and the client.
-The per-project basis offers a lot of flexibility in outsourcing some of the work assigned, especially if you decide to scale your business.
-That said, charging per-project also presents the risk of undercharging if a project takes longer than expected – as always, be sure to define clear parameters regarding scope, and a plan for how to resolve things if things don’t go as planned.
+You can also charge on a per-project basis that you set ahead of time if it suits you and the client.
+The per-project basis offers flexibility in outsourcing some of the work assigned, especially if you decide to scale your business.
+That said, charging per project also presents the risk of undercharging if a project takes longer than expected.
+As always, define clear parameters regarding the scope and a plan for resolving things if things don’t go as planned.

-Once you have answered these questions, you will have an idea of what you can charge for social media management and how to price your services competitively, build good client relationships, and grow your business reasonably.
+Once you have answered these questions, you will know what you can charge for social media management and how to price your services competitively, build good client relationships, and grow your business reasonably.
 Be firm and confident about your fees no matter which option you choose!

 Are you a social media freelancer or a consultant?
 If so, what factors go into determining your client rates?

 Need further guidance in taking your strategy to the next level?
-Attend a Social Media Strategy Summit to hear the latest in best practices from top brands across multiple industries.
+Attend a social media conference to hear the latest best practices from top brands across multiple industries.